kloy/behat-rest-testing/README.md

 # Credits

-This example is essential a hard fork of https://github.com/enygma/behat-fuel-rest by Chris Cornutt.
+This example is essentially a hard fork of https://github.com/enygma/behat-fuel-rest by Chris Cornutt.
-Most of the code in RestContext.php is from the before mentioned repo's FeatureContextRest.php refactored to be used as a sub context.
+Most of the code in RestContext.php is from that repo's FeatureContextRest.php refactored to be used as a sub context.